Could an increasing number of accessible tech qualifications replace degrees?

 The demand for intense development courses shows no sign of slowing.
 With high demand for software developers and high salaries fueling ongoing interest in coding academies.
 Many academies have limited entry requirements, and this makes them an attractive prospect for those without a technology background.
 Aside from the learning opportunities available, coding academies are fast becoming a vibrant networking environment; providing those without industry connections with an opportunity to build their contact list.

 Looking for your next software development opportunity or to expand your development team?
-Visit our technology page to discover our latest roles or connect with one of our expert consultants.
+Visit our technology sector recruiting page to discover our latest roles or connect with one of our expert consultants.